Monitor AWS Step Functions With Datadog | Datadog

 Out-of-the-box dashboard for AWS Step Functions.

-The state of your states
+Deep visibility into the state of your states

-Datadog automatically tags metrics with the relevant step name, state machine name, and state machine ARN, making it straightforward to compare the performance of functions running as part of the same state machine.
 By cloning and customizing the out-of-the-box dashboard, you can use these tags to compare metrics from AWS Step Functions and AWS Lambda.
 If this dashboard shows rising state execution failures, it’s likely due to a similarly high volume of AWS Lambda errors rather than, for instance, a misconfigured IAM role.
+You can then use these same metrics to set alerts and notify your team when your state machines fail more frequently than expected or experience slower than normal execution times.

-Deep visibility into each execution
+Drill down into each execution

 If your Step Functions states are failing or underperforming, you’ll want to find out as quickly as possible.
 Datadog supports native distributed tracing and APM for Step Functions.
 By tracing across an entire state machine, as shown in the screenshot below, you’re able to visualize how long each state ran for and whether any errors occurred while executing the workflow.